6606P - Student Conduct on Buses Procedure

 If the citation warrants a suspension of bus riding privileges, as determined by the director of transportation or designee, the director of transportation or designee will notify the building principal.
 Parents of students who are the subject of disciplinary actions may view the directly relevant videotape(s) in connection with such disciplinary actions.

 Drivers shall be advised to file assault and battery charges against students who physically assault them.
-Under no circumstances shall the driver retaliate in kind or physically assault the student as this conduct may subject him/her to legal action.
+Under no circumstances shall the driver retaliate in kind or physically assault the student as this conduct may subject them to legal action.

 The student or parent of a student who has been suspended from receiving transportation privileges may appeal the suspension by submitting a written statement to the director of transportation.
 The director of transportation shall render a decision after evaluating the issues and facts involved.